ReflectionsProjections/rp-api/README.md

-# Official API for Reflections | Projections 2024
+# API for Reflections | Projections 2024